Nominations

 Access to nomination documents

-Any updates made to nomination documents after the general local election or by-election results have been declared must be sent directly to Elections BC.
+Certain information in the nomination package will be shared directly by the Chief Election Officer to Elections BC.
+Any updates to contact information after the general local election or by-election results have been declared must be sent directly to Elections BC.

 Challenge of nomination